Civic Centre Development

-Over the 2019-20 summer, we asked Masterton what the must-haves are for a shared community facility, and whether people are willing to pay for such a facility.
-We were also keen to properly understand what people think of the current façade, and how important it is to keep it.
+Over the 2019-20 summer, we asked Masterton what the must-haves are for a shared community facility, and whether people were willing to pay for such a facility.
+We were also keen to understand what people thought of the façade, and how important it is to keep it.

 The results of that consultation showed community support for building a new centre and we’re now developing plans for a multi-purpose community facility.
 In mid 2020, Councillors visited a range of different venues to find out what is possible and learn what has and hasn’t worked for similar projects across the lower North Island.

 We have also worked to define six objectives for our multi-purpose community facility.
 We want it to:

 - meet the needs of the Masterton community and contribute to the wellbeing and liveability of the Wairarapa

 - embrace our Māori culture and multi-cultural community

 - use Green Building design for efficiency and environmental benefit

 - be multi-purpose and be suitable and well use by future generations

 - be located somewhere that encourages activity, provides easy access, and fits in with existing community facilities.